Title 1 - Family Engagement

 Southwest Elementary Goals:

-Goal 2: 24% of our SWES Gators in Grades k through 5 will meet their annual stretch growth the EOY iReady diagnostic in Reading.
+Goal 2: 24% of our SWES Gators in Grades k through 5 will meet their annual stretch growth the EOY iReady diagnostic in Math.

 Parent and Family Engagement